ga4gh-rnaseq/schema/rnaget.md

 ## Security

-The rnaget API can be used to retrieve potentially sensitive genomic data and is dependent on the implementation.
+The RNAget API can be used to retrieve potentially sensitive genomic data and is dependent on the implementation.
 Effective security measures are essential to protect the integrity and confidentiality of these data.

 Sensitive information transmitted on public networks, such as access tokens and human genomic data, MUST be protected using Transport Level Security (TLS) version 1.2 or later, as specified in [RFC 5246](https://tools.ietf.org/html/rfc5246).